Myth vs. Fact in the Quest to Lower Your Cholesterol

 Fat is the culprit for high cholesterol.

 - Part fact, but not as much as you might think: “We used to say that total fat content was the culprit.
 We as dietitians change our recommendations based on what research tells us.
-We know more now than we did 10 or 20 years ago, and will learn more in the future,” Russell said.
+We know more now than we did 10 or 20 years ago, and will learn more in the future,” said Lauren Cornay, RD, LN, Avera Heart Hospital Registered Dietitian.
 “We know that we need fat for healthy skin and cell processes.
 We need certain kinds of fat and a variety of different fats.”
 Some are beneficial and help lower cholesterol.
-Especially beneficial are omega-3 oils (fish oils, canola oil, flaxseeds and walnuts) and monounsaturated oils (olive oil, canola oil, almonds, avocados).
+Especially beneficial are omega-3 oils (fish oils, canola oil, flax seeds and walnuts) and monounsaturated oils (olive oil, canola oil, almonds, avocados).

 I have to take fish-oil supplements.

 - Myth: It’s always better to get your nutrients and beneficial oils from a food source itself.
 A better solution is to eat fish at least twice a week.
-Salmon is a top choice, followed by tuna and tilapia.
-There’s lots of controversy surrounding fish and mercury content, but most people do not eat enough fish to worry about the risk from mercury content.
+Salmon is a top choice, followed by tuna.
+There’s lots of controversy surrounding fish and mercury content, but it's not worth the worries.
+"Most people do not eat enough fish to worry about the risk from mercury content," Cornay said.
+"Eating more fish is a good goal to target."

 I can’t eat eggs if I have high cholesterol.

-- Myth: Most people can eat four to five eggs per week without affecting their cholesterol.
+- Myth: Egg whites are fine, it’s just the yolks that are in question.
+But most people can easily fit five to six whole eggs into the diet each week without affecting their cholesterol.
 “We don’t recommend five at a time, but rather space them out throughout the week.
 I would much rather see someone eat protein for breakfast than a toaster pastry,” Russell said.
 Eggs have B vitamins, folate, antioxidants and protein – a lot of good nutrition in a tiny package.

 Red yeast rice supplements will lower my cholesterol.